Giskard-AI/giskard/python-client/docs/guides/installation_library/index.md

 Giskard works with Python `3.8`, `3.9` and `3.10`.

-Below is the list of dependencies to make Giskard work:
+Below is the list of dependencies needed to make Giskard work:

 ```sh
 dependencies = [